emmercm/www/src/blog/_glue-work-is-now-the-work.md

 Rémi Louf's article "[The bottleneck was never the code](https://www.thetypicalset.com/blog/thoughts-on-coding-agents)" describes how engineers in an organization "accrete [context] by osmosis."
 In short, we learn the history and "why's" of our organization and codebases by observing or participating in discussions, and what I like to call "code archaeology."
 That context that you gather & synthesize was always important to [document & share with peers](/blog/amortize-your-learning-by-writing-how-to-guides), but now it's also important to machines.

-Short-sighted engineers don't see the value in
+Short-sighted engineers don't see the value in documentation, and short-sighted leaders don't provide the time or rewards for it.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc3OTQ3OTE5MywtMTAwNDI0MjQ5NCwxNj
+eyJoaXN0b3J5IjpbLTIxMDk0MjA3NjMsLTEwMDQyNDI0OTQsMT
-I5MDkwODEyXX0=
+YyOTA5MDgxMl19
 -->